alexkasema/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 A program that prints all numbers from 0 to 98 in decimal and in hexadecimal
 # 5-print_comb2.py
 A program that prints numbers from 0 to 99.
+# 6-print_comb3.py
+A program that prints all possible different combinations of two digits.